 Research found that, on average, employees say their work is about half as meaningful as it could be.
 As Viktor Frankl so powerfully wrote in his best-selling book Man’s Search for Meaning,

 “meaning is a primary intrinsic motivation of human beings.”

 Resilient people enjoy a clear sense of meaning and purpose that empowers them to stay the course even when the waters get murky.
 It’s much more difficult to feel overwhelmed when you have a deep sense of purpose for what you’re working toward.

-Resilience, like learning any new skill, takes time.
+Resilience, like learning any new skill, takes time and requires practice.
 Devoting time and critically looking at how you’re mentally approaching things will help develop your resiliency skill set so it becomes more habitual.
 You’ll be better able to take ownership of your situation, approach challenges with more curiosity, and build off of your purpose that makes work and life more enjoyable.
 Being more resilient will also make you the type of employee that is invaluable to your organization, and a colleague everyone will want to work with.